IsakJacobsson/udisc-stats-analyzer/README.md

-# UDisc Stats Analyzer
+# 🥏 UDisc Stats Analyzer

 UDisc Stats Analyzer is a Python-based application that imports and analyzes CSV score data exported from UDisc — the popular disc golf score tracking app.
-It processes player and course data to generate detailed statistics, helping disc golf enthusiasts gain insights into their gameplay and performance trends.
+It processes player and course data to generate detailed statistics, helping disc golf enthusiasts gain insights into their gameplay and performance trends. 📈

 This repository contains a Python script to generate different types of stats based on your UDisc golf games.
-Follow the [Setup](#setup) to install the prerequisit Python packages and preparing your UDisc CSV files for analysis.
+Follow the [⚙️ Setup](#-setup) to install the prerequisit Python packages and preparing your UDisc CSV files for analysis.

-After completing the setup, continue to the [Analysis](#analysis) section to learn about the different analytics, and how to use them.
+After completing the setup, continue to the [🔍 Analysis](#-analysis) section to learn about the different analytics, and how to use them.

-## Setup
+## ⚙️ Setup

-### Prerequisites
+### 🧩 Prerequisites

 Set up your Python environment by installing the required Python packages.
 It is recommended to do this in a virtual environment in order to not pollute your